jeanNyil/fis-amq-producer/README.md

 To list all the running pods:

     oc get pods

+To list the application route:

+	oc get route fis-amq-producer

 Then find the name of the pod that runs this application, and output the logs from the running pods with: